American services and supply in the Siegfried Line campaign: Development

 American troops stationed in the UK before D-Day led the life of garrison soldiers in a friendly country.
 Smart appearance was a priority, and the woolen serge service uniform was worn by headquarters staff and off-duty personnel.
 The jacket was hard to keep presentable in the UK where dry cleaning facilities were scarce, and pink trousers tended to show dirt, so many officers wore the dark olive drab ones instead.
 In particular, the M1941 field jacket came in for criticism because it required frequent washing, was difficult to iron, and the collar and cuffs tended to fray, resulting in a shabby appearance.

 General Dwight D. Eisenhower (second from left) wears his Eisenhower jacket, a tailored version of the ETO jacket, while Lieutenant General Carl Spaatz (third from left) sports a prototype version made in the UK; the rest are wearing the serge service coat.

 American officers were impressed by the British battledress.
 This paired high-waisted fishtail back trousers with a short jacket that fit snugly around the waist.
 As well as providing a smart military appearance, its heavy wool fabric was extremely durable, could be cleaned by scrubbing, and did not require ironing.
 A shrink-resistant cotton lining meant that it could be worn with or without undergarments.
 It was based on the British civilian custom of wearing trousers with a waistcoat, which differed from American civilian men's fashion with its low-cut trousers supported by a belt.
 Some American troops arriving in 1942 were issued with the British battledress, and it was well received.
 An American version was then developed in the UK, which became known as the ETO or Eisenhower jacket.

 In March 1944, Eisenhower and Lee raised a requirement for 4,259,000 ETO jackets, of which 300,000 would be manufactured in the UK.
 The ETO quartermaster, Major General Robert McG.
 Littlejohn, met with Major General Lucius D. Clay at Army Service Forces headquarters.
 The British wool used in the ETO design was unobtainable in the United States, so the 18 oz serge used in the enlisted men's service coat was substituted.
 This defeated the purpose of a jacket that could be used as both a field and a dress uniform.
-It retained the more complicated features, making it hard to mass-produce, and Clay did not believe that more than 2.6 million could be delivered by the end of 1944, and offered Littlejohn 479,000 M1941 jackets as substitutes.
+It retained the more complicated features, making it hard to mass-produce.
+Clay did not believe that more than 2.6 million could be delivered by the end of 1944, and offered Littlejohn 479,000 M1941 jackets as substitutes.

 Meanwhile, in the United States, the Quartermaster Corps had designed an entirely new winter uniform, the M1943 Uniform, based on the layered clothing principle.
 The centerpiece was the olive drab, 9 oz, cotton sateen M1943 field jacket.
 The 3+1/2 lb M1943 field jacket was lighter than the 6+1/4 lb M1938 field overcoat, but laboratory testing showed that it kept the skin just as warm at both 0 F and 20 F. Field tests were carried out in the Battle of Anzio.